 You can't truly complete the Fred Rogers Trail without taking a trolley ride.
 Just 40 minutes away in Washington, PA, is the Pennsylvania Trolley Museum.
 Here, you'll also discover where Mister Rogers filmed the iconic “Grandparents” episode.

 To learn more about the Fred Rogers Trail, check out the visitPA website.
-Follow us on Facebook, Twitter, Pinterest, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
+Follow us on Facebook, Twitter, and Instagram to stay up-to-date on even more great ideas and places to visit around our state.
 Don't forget to sign up for our monthly Happy Thoughts e-newsletter so you never miss an update.